UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Yes, Florida has several options for off-exchange health insurance.
 The plan availability varies by county.

 Yes, Florida permits short-term health insurance policies.
 You can purchase a plan for up to 364 days and renew it.
 Short-term plans last 36 months, but insurance agencies may limit the duration.
-A short-term health insurance plan may be for you if you’re without health insurance, between jobs, waiting on Medicare, or have other medical concerns.
+If you’re without health insurance, between jobs, waiting on Medicare, or have other medical concerns, a short-term health insurance plan may be for you.

 Florida features Medicaid and the Children’s Health Insurance Program (CHIP).
 To qualify for these programs, you must meet income limits based on household size.